“Dad, can you see I’m getting bigger?”

 If you know the song list for Sunday, you could choose one of those.
 Our family has benefitted from the “Hymns for a Kid’s Heart” books which tell a story about the hymn writer and include a Bible lesson (CD included).

 Maybe your church has a weekly memory verse.
 Or the kids’ Sunday School class assigns a verse.
 You can work on this together as a family, not only memorizing the words but also talking about what they mean.

-4) Pray for your church and for the corporate gathering.
+4. Pray for your church and for the corporate worship.

 We often pray along these lines at breakfast on Sunday morning.
 We also regularly say a prayer on our way to the church building.
 As we get close, I turn the radio off and voice a prayer for God to bless our time with our church family, to help us pay attention to what He wants to teach us in His Word; I also pray that we’ll enjoy our time of fellowship with friends who love Jesus.

 Jot down some of the main points and other Scripture references that are mentioned.